CoopG/CoopG.github.io/projects.md

 subtitle: ""
 ---

-As described in my [about me](aboutresearch.md), my research has two main aspects: 1) Translating MRI developments to the Clinic, and 2) Translating between clinical and pre-clinical research.
-Below, I describe any published works relating to these to aspects.
+As described in my [about me](aboutresearch.md), my research has two main aspects:

+    1) Translating MRI developments to the Clinic
+     2) Translating between clinical and pre-clinical research.

+Below, I describe our published data in projects relating to these two themes.

 # Translating MRI Developments to the Clinic